 Colonel Victor Hoffman from Gears of War definitely qualifies.
 In world where almost 99% of the human population has been killed off and average life expectancy can't be far past 30, Hoffman is canonically 60 years old at the time of Gears of War 3.
 Despite being almost twice as old as the other player characters, he hoists heavy machine guns and rocket launchers easily.
 His character is essentially R. Lee Ermey plus 100 pounds of muscle.

-Skyrim also has the Greybeards.
+The Greybeards, monks who live up in the Throat of the World (the highest mountain of Tamriel) who have mastered the Thu'um.
 To put things in perspective, most of them don't talk because if they did they'd take out half of the mountain they live in with their voices.
 That's how powerful their Thu'um is.

-Anarchy Reigns has Douglas Williamsburg who's stats says that he might be 180 years old. that doesn't prevent him from kicking alot of ass though
+Anarchy Reigns has Douglas Williamsburg whose stats says that he might be 180 years old.
+That doesn't prevent him from kicking a lot of ass though.

 Rowen J. Ilbert from Tales of Xillia.
 He's the oldest playable character in the Tales Series, and a Battle Butler who's also a war veteran.
 He doesn't take his master's kidnapping sitting down, to say in the least.

 There's not one Badass Grandpa, but TWO of them in Chrono Cross.
 Radius and Viper.